The federal government is planning to make fundamental changes to the NDIS

 This is not the NDIS we fought for.

-But Senator Linda Reynolds has just taken over as Minister for the NDIS.
-She has announced a ‘pause’ on NDIS assessments until after the pilot has finished, and after she has consulted with you.
-So we need to make sure she does hear from all of you.
-Tell her why these changes won’t work for you or your loved ones, and why they must be stopped immediately – not just paused.
+It’s more important than ever to make sure she hears from all of you.
+Tell her why these changes won’t work for you or your loved ones, and why they must be stopped immediately.

 Will you contact the new NDIS Minister now, and call on her to stop these changes immediately?